xyfir/node-calibre/README.md

-A simple Node wrapper for Calibre's [command line tools](https://manual.calibre-ebook.com/generated/en/cli-index.html).
+_A simple Node wrapper for Calibre's [command line tools](https://manual.calibre-ebook.com/generated/en/cli-index.html)._

-Used by [xyAnnotations](https://annotations.xyfir.com) and other projects in the [Xyfir Network](https://www.xyfir.com/network).
+Built and maintained by the [Xyfir Network](https://www.xyfir.com).

-node-calibre is (for now) a very simple wrapper that is basically a cleaner way of using Calibre's CLI via Node's [child_process.exec()](https://nodejs.org/api/child_process.html), without many extra features added.
-In the future this package may contain a more full-featured API with methods unique to each of Calibre's binaries and with both better error checking and improved results provided on success.
+node-calibre is mostly a simple wrapper around Calibre's CLI using Node's [child_process.exec()](https://nodejs.org/api/child_process.html), without many extra features added.
+In the future this package will contain more methods unique to each of Calibre's binaries and with both better error checking and improved results provided on success.

-# Usage Example
+# Example

 ```ts
 const { Calibre } = require('node-calibre');